 The election seems to be easy but there is a key factor before taking the final decision: the “fantastic” legal and privacy terms.
 Getting permissions and acceptances for Guerrilla Usability Tests is not always easy.

 If you can’t get permissions for your Guerrilla Text on the ground, you should go to a Lab and customize it to set the most realistic context.

-Both decisions could work but always have one thing in common that may bother users and get them defensive: the signature of permission for taking pictures or/and record voice and screen.
+Both decisions could work but always have one thing in common that may bother users and get them defensive: the signature of permission for taking pictures or/and recording voice and screen.
 This situation could be uncomfortable for some participants.
-Instead of doing that, try to take notes and leave users act on their own.
+Instead of doing that, try to take notes and leave users to act on their own.